- Immigration New Zealand, 'Long-term Skill Shortage List', accessed March 2014, (www.immigration.govt.nz).

 What are the chances of getting a job?

-While demand for their services has remained high, the Ministry of Business, Innovation and Employment estimates the number of electronics engineers dropped from about 800 in March 2000 to 720 in March 2012.
+While demand for their services has remained high, the Ministry of Business, Innovation and Employment estimates the number of electronics engineers fell between 2010 and 2012.

-This has seen the job of electronics engineer added to Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled electronics engineers from overseas to work in New Zealand.
+Because of high demand and falling numbers of people in the role, the job electronics engineer appears on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled electronics engineers from overseas to work in New Zealand.

 New Zealand's electronics industry is small with most companies designing and manufacturing niche electronic products for export, and employ only a few staff.
 Despite this, electronics engineers continue to be needed to research and design new electronic products.